0x647A/pipe-my-data/projects/psql-basics/README.md

         Remember, you need to have Docker installed on your machine to perform the steps above.

+    5. To run commands inside a running container, you need to execute this:
+        ```bash
+        docker exec -it <container name or ID> psql
+        ```
+        `docker exec`: This is a Docker command that allows you to run a command inside a running container.

+        `-it`: This option is actually two flags combined.

+        - `-i` or --interactive keeps STDIN open even if not attached.
+This means you can interact with the command as if it were running in your terminal.
+        - `-t` or `--tty` allocates a pseudo-TTY, which makes the container's shell interactive.
+It simulates a terminal, like what you'd get when you use an SSH session.
+This is useful for commands that require user interaction or that produce formatted output.

+        `<container name or ID>`: This is the name or ID of the Docker container you're targeting with the command.
+Docker container names and IDs are unique, so this specifies exactly which container you're intending to run your command in.

+        `psql`: This is the command being executed inside the container. psql is the interactive terminal for working with PostgreSQL.
+By running this command, you're starting a PostgreSQL client session connected to a PostgreSQL server.
+The client will connect using default parameters for the server, database, and authentication, unless these are configured differently in the container environment.

     ### Issues:
     - The Ubuntu image did not have package metadata, so it was necessary to run apt-get update before installing the package.